 Wash the apples and cut off any bruises.
 Do not peel them.

 Stew apple with the water until soft and pureed.
 You can help this along with a potato masher.

 Transfer the pureed apple to a jelly bag and collect the juice as it drips out.
 Don't poke the jelly bag!

 Measure how much juice you have.
 Put the juice in a large pan.
-Add three quarters by weight of sugar of the volume of juice.
-I.e. if you have 600ml of juice, add 450g of sugar.
-Add the sprig of thyme.
+Add three quarters weight of sugar to the volume of juice, i.e. if you have 600 ml juice, add 450 g sugar.
+Add a sprig of thyme.

 Heat slowly to dissolve the sugar.
 (Sterilize your jars in the oven while you wait.)
-Once the sugar has dissolved, take out the thyme and heat quickly until the jelly has reached a setting point.
+Once the sugar has dissolved, take out the thyme and turn up the heat until the jelly has reached a setting point.

 Allow to cool and transfer to warmed sterilized jam jars.
 Put the thyme into the jars.
 Seal.